danielmanu93/Federated-GAN-for-Drug-Discovery/README.md

-# FedGNN-GAN-for-Drug-Discovery
+# FL-DISCO - Federated generative framework for molecular Drug-Discovery
-Design of a framework that combines federated learning on graph neural networks with the incorporation of generative adversarial models to differentiate real molecules within the dataset from generated molecules which are evaluated using various drug molecule evaluation metrics (validity, uniqueness, diversity, etc).
+Design of a generative framework that integrates federated learning into generative adversarial models to generate highly novel and valid molecular samples which are evaluated using various drug evaluation metrics such as validity, uniqueness, diversity, novelty, Drug-likeliness and LogP scores.